 The Challenge phase focused on asking how social enterprises in Australia can be made more capable and able to achieve higher impact.
 The English Family Foundation gifted Eidos $25,000 as a contribution to the identification of possible solutions and to support the successful problem-solver to undertake action research to make their idea a reality.
 Using MindHive's innovative online challenge platform, Eidos looked for solutions in new places.
 Participants were encouraged to go beyond single answers, thus enabling themselves and other innovators to collaborate together to develop richer, multi-dimensional solutions.This inaugural challenge concluded in December 2017 with judging by the Eidos Research Committee and announcement of the successful proposal.
 A key part of the process was continual engagement as solutions to the Challenge were offered by participants, including a final Roundtable of participants with the Research Committee and Eidos' network of partners.

 The successful proposal was LendForGood, a crowd-lending platform to support the growth and fill a financing gap for small to medium social purpose enterprises.
 LendForGood is a crowd-lending platform designed to allow retail/small investors to participate in supporting the acceleration and growth of small to medium social purpose enterprises through a distributed risk model.
-The platform will seek to provide short term trade finance loans to accelerate the growth and development of small and medium enterprises that pursue and transparently demonstrate positive economic, social, cultural and/or environmental impact in the Asia-Pacific region.
+The LendForGood Platform provides short term trade finance loans to accelerate the growth and development of small and medium enterprises that pursue and transparently demonstrate positive economic, social, cultural and/or environmental impact in the Asia-Pacific region.
 This proposal is a joint initiative between a crowd funding platform, StartSomeGood and Red Hat Impact, an impact business advisory and lending firm.
 The Connections phase, which commenced in January 2018, uses a flexible process to enable the solution to develop.
 In the case of LendForGood, this involves supporting the team to build and test a minimum viable product for the crowd-lending platform, together with the development of a Business Plan for LendForGood which can be used for capital raising purposes.
+The Connections Phase was successfully completed in September 2018.

 Narelle Kennedy AM is a pioneer of research into the realities of business innovation, particularly its human dimensions.
 Her work has provided the evidence to allow all organisations to innovate, not just high tech elites.
 Narelle operates her own research and consulting company, The Kennedy Company Pty Ltd. She founded and led the pioneering, business-backed research think tank, the Australian Business Foundation as CEO for over 15 years.